 Q: With the policy in effect, what is required to be made accessible and what deadlines should be followed?

-A: Although EIT accessibility across KSU is being implemented via a phased-in approach, effective 5/1/17, staff and faculty should observe the following guidelines for accessibility of all EIT content:
+A: Although ICT accessibility across KSU is being implemented via a phased-in approach, effective 5/1/17, staff and faculty should observe the following guidelines for accessibility of all ICT content: